-Several PV-GRUB AKIs are available depending on the type and location of your instance.
-There are AKIs for 32-bit and 64-bit architecture types, with each having one AKI for partitioned images and another AKI for partitionless images.
-You must choose an AKI with "hd0" in the name if you want a raw or unpartitioned disk image (most images).
-Choose an AKI with "hd00" in the name if you want an image that has a partition table.
+Several PV-GRUB AKIs are available, depending on the type and location of your instance.
+There are AKIs for both 32-bit and 64-bit architecture types, with each having one AKI for partitioned images and another AKI for partitionless images.
+You must choose an AKI with hd0 in the name if you want a raw or unpartitioned disk image (most images).
+Choose an AKI with hd00 in the name if you want an image that has a partition table.

 Most vendors, such as Fedora, Red Hat, Ubuntu, and Novell, use unpartitioned disk images.
-This means that they use the hd0 variants of PV-GRUB; almost without exception most users will want to use the hd0 variants.
+This means that they use the hd0 variants of PV-GRUB, which most users typically use.